Information Design With Large Language Models: Model: Information Design with Framing Effect

 \end{definition}

-To map the above abstract model to our running example of advertising, this means the advertiser as the sender could choose a description or slogan (the \emph{framing} strategy) that accompanies their product, based on its hidden features/states (the state) or discount/buy recommendation (the signal).
-In Proposition \ref{prop:no_randomization}, we will show that randomizing over framing does not increase the sender's expected utility in all our problem variants.
-Hence, it is without loss of generality to use a single/fixed framing.
-The sender's goal is thus to choose an optimal strategy that maximizes their expected utility assuming that the receiver will best-respond to the sender's choice of information design strategy.
-Formally, this corresponds to a \emph{Stackelberg equilibrium}.
+To map the above abstract model to our running example of advertising, this means the advertiser (sender) chooses a slogan (framing $c$) for a line of products, and based on each product's feature/quality (state $\omega$) chooses a discount (signal $s$).
+The sender's goal is to choose an optimal framing and signaling strategy to maximize her expected utility assuming that the receiver will best-respond to the sender's strategy.
+This corresponds to a \emph{Stackelberg equilibrium}.

-We study two variants of the sender's information design problem with framing that complements prior works on Bayesian persuasion.
-The first is the optimization of framing $c$ under a given/fixed signaling scheme (coined the \emph{framing-only strategy}).
-Such an instance is specified by $\I = (\mu_0, u, v, \pi)$ where $\pi$ is a given signaling scheme.
-The second is the joint optimization of the framing $c$ and signaling scheme $\pi$, coined the \emph{joint framing-signaling strategy}.
-Here, an instance is defined by $\I = (\mu_0, u, v)$.
-Note that the third possible variant, optimizing the signaling scheme $\pi$ under a fixed framing (i.e., a fixed receiver belief) is essentially captured by the classical Bayesian Persuasion framework \citep{kamenica2011bayesian} and thus not the focus of our work.
-In all cases, the sender is selecting a strategy to maximize their ex-ante utility for a best-responding receiver.
+We study two variants of the sender's information design problem with framing.
+The first is the optimization of framing under a given/fixed signaling scheme, coined \emph{framing-only optimization}.
+An instance of such a problem is denoted by $\I = (\mu_0, u, v, \pi)$ where $\pi$ is a given signaling scheme.
+The second is the \emph{joint optimization} of framing $c$ and signaling scheme $\pi$.
+Here, a problem instance is $\I = (\mu_0, u, v)$.
+Note that the third possible variant, optimizing the signaling scheme $\pi$ under a fixed framing (i.e., a fixed prior belief of the receiver) is essentially captured by previous work on Bayesian persuasion with heterogenous priors \citep{alonso_bayesian_2016} and thus not the focus of our work.
+In all cases, the sender is selecting a strategy to maximize her ex-ante utility with a best-responding receiver.